-We value our clients' experience at Holistic Veterinary Center.
+We value our clients' experience at Holistic Veterinary Services.
 If your pet or animal is currently a patient, please feel free to complete the following Client Experience Questionnaire.
 The Questionnaire is in Adobe Acrobat format, and requires the free Acrobat Reader to view.

 Dr. Elisa Katz

 My lab/shepherd mix is 12 years old and Dr. Katz helped Sophie recover from 3 episodes of pancreatitis.
 Sophie is spry and energetic and still loves her walk in the woods.
 Thank you Dr. Katz!”

 We brought our dog Maisie in for a chiropractic adjustment looking for a more natural approach to her care.
 A tumor was discovered and we were sent for a biopsy.
 Confirming it was cancer the clinic advised surgery which would not even guarantee her 6 months of quality life, if that.
 We returned to The Holistic Veterinary Center with this info and chose to use natural treatments.
 Dr. Katz and her staff were so supportive and concerned.
 Dr. Katz was always researching and every time she discovered a new treatment she explained it in detail and asked if we wanted to try it.
 Maisie lived for well over 1 1/2 years and had a wonderful quality of life.
 She was even playing with my grandchildren the night before she died peacefully at home.
 We will always be grateful for that extra quality time with Maisie.
 Natural Health Animal Hospital and her staff are truly caring gems in the veterinary profession.